Betty-Kamau/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The file 12-combinations has a script that prints all possible combinations of two letters, except oo The file 13-print_float has a script that prints a number with two decimal places, followed by a new line The file 100-decimal_to_hexadecimal has a script that  converts a number DECIMAL from base 10 to base 16
+The file 12-combinations has a script that prints all possible combinations of two letters, except oo The file 13-print_float has a script that prints a number with two decimal places, followed by a new line The file 100-decimal_to_hexadecimal has a script that  converts a number DECIMAL from base 10 to base 16 The file 102-odd has a scrip

+t that prints every other line from the input, starting with the first line